Sanitation First: Healthy, Dignified Facilities

 MISSION: Our mission is to ensure every child in Madagascar has access to dignified sanitation facilities and safe, clean drinking water.
 We believe these are basic human rights and essential for creating a healthy learning environment.
 By providing these crucial resources on school campuses, we aim to improve health outcomes, boost school attendance, and empower students to reach their full potential.
 Together, we can build a foundation for a brighter, healthier future for all children.

-VISION: To create a future where every school in Madagascar offers safe, clean drinking water and dignified sanitation facilities, ensuring that all children can thrive in a healthy, supportive learning environment and achieve their full potential without the barrier of preventable illness.
+VISION: "Madio" meaning "clean" or "pure" in Malagasy, To create a future where every school in Madagascar offers safe, clean drinking water and dignified sanitation facilities, ensuring that all children can thrive in a healthy, supportive learning environment and achieve their full potential without the barrier of preventable illness.

 CHALLENGE - Only 12.3% of Madagascar and close to 28% of schools have access to any sanitation.
 This along with the poor quality drinking water has an adverse affect not only on the health of the students but also on school attendance especially female students where girls do not have access to gendered toilets and a clean place for menstrual hygiene management.